 Buxton & Leek College celebrated regional businesses and their commitment to training the workforce through apprenticeships, at the annual Apprenticeship Awards.
 The Awards took place at the Devonshire Dome in Buxton on Wednesday 7 March and included nominees selected from around 150 businesses that the College works with to deliver apprenticeships.
+Special thanks goes to award sponsors: Howdens and Flowflex.

 Ruth George MP for High Peak who attended the awards congratulated local High Peak businesses for investing in their apprentices: